1931 United Kingdom general election in Scotland

-A general election was held in the United Kingdom on Tuesday, 27 October 1931.
-Scotland was allocated 74 seats in the House of Commons, of which 71 were territorial seats comprising 32 burgh constituencies and 38 county constituencies.
-(Note: One burgh seat, Dundee, was represented by two members of parliament.)
+On Tuesday 27 October 1931, the 1931 United Kingdom general election was held in Scotland, to elect all 615 members of the House of Commons, with 74 seats being in Scotland.
+71 seats (32 burgh constituencies and 38 county constituencies) (Note: One burgh seat, Dundee, was represented by two members of parliament.) represented territorial constituencies.
 There was also one university constituency, which elected an additional 3 members using the Single Transferable Vote (STV) method.
-As voters in university constituencies voted under a different system, and in addition to their territorial vote, the results are compiled separately.

-The election saw massive gains for the Unionists across the country, with the party winning nearly 70% of all Scottish seats.
-The parties forming the National Government together won 64% of the vote, and 86% of the seats.
-In contrast the Labour Party, which had been the largest party in Scotland following the 1929 general election (where it had won 42% of the Scottish vote), was relegated into fourth place within just two years.
+The election saw massive gains for the Unionists across the country, with the party winning nearly 70 per cent of all Scottish seats.
+The parties forming the National Government together won 63.7 per cent of the vote, and 90.5 per cent of the seats in Scotland.
+In contrast the Labour Party, which had been the largest party in Scotland following the 1929 general election (where it had won 41.8 per cent of the Scottish vote), was relegated into fourth place within just two years.
+Across the United Kingdom, the National Government coalition won 67 per cent of the popular vote and over 90 per cent of the seats in the House of Commons.

-Following the election, with Labour appearing to teeter on the edge of the electoral abyss in Scotland, the Independent Labour Party increasingly moved apart from Labour, ultimately dissociating from the party in March 1932.
-The ILP had dominated the Labour movement in Scotland since 1918, dominating community based activism, and essentially forming the Labour Party in Scotland.
-This had ultimately served to undermine the organisational growth of the Labour Party in Scotland.